elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

         end="<!--export-variables-stop-->"
     %}

-1. Add the Welkin Kubespray repo as a `git submodule` to the configuration repo and install pre-requisites as follows:
+1. Add the Welkin Kubespray repository as a `git submodule` to the configuration repository and install pre-requisites as follows:

     > [!NOTE]
     > Remember to switch to the desired version of `compliantkubernetes-kubespray`.